-The ASCO Practice Management Education Awards were established in February 2013 to provide funding to innovative activities and programs that augment the practice management educational experience for optometry students.
-The program, which offers awards of up to $2,000, funds cutting-edge, replicable programs that enhance student education, promote the success of the student as a future practitioner, and strengthen an institution’s commitment to training in practice management.
-Award monies enable ASCO institutions to fund seminars, outside speakers, and mentoring/guidance programs for graduating optometry students.
+The Association of Schools and Colleges of Optometry (ASCO) Practice Management Education Awards were established in February 2013 to provide funding to innovative activities and programs that augment the practice management educational experience for optometry students.
+The program, which offers awards of up to $2,000, funds cutting-edge, replicable programs that enhance student education, promote the success of the student as a future practitioner and strengthen an institution’s commitment to training in practice management.
+Award monies enable ASCO institutions to fund seminars, outside speakers and mentoring/guidance programs for graduating optometry students.

 Read about the 2013 recipients here.